 How Long Do Conveyancing Searches Take?

 Conveyancing searches can take anywhere between a few days to even a few weeks to be carried out and the results to be returned.
-Conveyancing searches are made up of local authority searches, environmental searches and drainage and water searches.
+Conveyancing searches are made up of a local authority search, environmental search and drainage and water search.

 The time it takes for the searches to be complete will depend on how many and the type of searches you require.

 The local council will be responsible for carrying out the local authority search.
 The time the search take to be completed will depend on how busy your local authority is.
 Some local authorities will take longer than others so there isn’t a definite time-frame.

 Although conveyancing searches can take a while, they are essential in finding important information about the property.
 It’ll be worth the wait if you discover any negative information that might crop up once you’ve moved in.

 How Long After Searches to Exchange?

 Exchanging contracts usually happens in week 8 of the conveyancing process but can be earlier or later depending on your situation.
 You must have the results from the conveyancing searches and agree on a completion date before exchanging contracts.

 To speed up the process of exchanging contracts, you should make sure you have everything in place.
 Your conveyancer will be able to provide you with guidance of what you will need to do.
 Avoid property chains if possible, as you'll have to wait for the first transaction in the chain to exchange before you can.

 How Long Between Exchange and Completion?

 It's rare to exchange and complete on the same day (known as 'simultaneous exchange and completion').
-But it's possible if you're a cash buyer and not in a property chain as you won’t be waiting on other transactions.
+But it's possible if you are not in a property chain and the property you are buying is vacant.